CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 const padLeft = (
   value: string,
   // what is this funny straight line " | " hor?
-// it's a union type, allow me to express` either of the several types.
+// it's a union type leh, allow me to express some of the several types we have
-  padding: string | number  // <== allow only a string or a number as second argument ): string => {
+  padding: string | number  // <== like this hor only allow a string or a number as second argument understand bo?
+  ): string => {

-  if (typeof padding === 'number') {
+  if (typeof padding === 'number') {  // typeof?? simi lai eh? go see concept Q&A lah..
     return Array(padding + 1).join(' ') + value;
   }